trolllabs/2017-trulsnygaard/README.md

 or changing resolution by typing
 > python main.py -x 320 -y 240

+and more.
+Read the code for all options.

 ## DetectPupil.py

 DetectPupil.py contains the class DetectPupil.
 The class initiates a thread for the update() function when the start() function is called.